german/redis_orm/README.md

 User.find_all_by_name "germaninthetown" # => array with 1 record
 ```

 Dynamic finders work mostly the way they work in ActiveRecord.
-The only difference is if you didn't specified index or compaund index on the attributes you are searching on the exception will be raised.
+The only difference is if you didn't specified index or compound index on the attributes you are searching on the exception will be raised.

 ## Options for #find/#all